CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 5. Give the upgrade job a name.
 This is required.

     {{<notice tip>}}
     For best presentation, Cumulus Networks recommends keeping the name to a maximum of 20 characters when possible.
 The name can contain spaces and special characters.
+If you choose to use longer names, use the distinguishing part of the name at the beginning.
     {{</notice>}}

 6. Verify that the switches you selected are included, and that they have the correct IP address and roles assigned.

     - If you accidentally included a switch that you do NOT want to upgrade, hover over the switch information card and click {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/23-Delete/bin-1.svg" height="18" width="18">}} to remove it from the upgrade job.
     - If the role is incorrect or missing, click {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/22-Edit/pencil-1.svg" height="18" width="18">}} to select a role for that switch, then click {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/33-Form-Validation/check-circle-1.svg" height="18" width="18">}}.
 Click {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/23-Delete/delete-2.svg" height="18" width="18">}} to discard a role change.

+    In this example, some of the selected switches do not have roles assigned.

+    {{<figure src="/images/netq/lcm-upgrade-switches-review-switches-missing-roles-300.png" width="500">}}

 7. When you are satisfied that the list of switches is accurate for the job, click **Next**.